aleksandryackovlev/openapi-client-sdk-loader/.github/ISSUE_TEMPLATE/BUG.md

   of Github will appear and pile-drive the close button from a great height while making animal noises.

-  👉🏽 Need support, advice, or help?
-Don't open an issue!
-  Head to StackOverflow or https://gitter.im/webpack/webpack.
 -->

 - Operating System: